General Terms and Conditions of

 If the Consignment cannot be delivered, because no one is found at the Delivery address, the Consignment shall be returned to the depot.
 Consignee shall be informed of the delivery by way of a notice which shall be left behind at the Delivery address.
 This notice shall also state the opportunities for a second delivery and/or the collection of the Consignment.
 If the Consignee does not reply within 5 Working days of the first delivery, the Consignment shall be delivered to the Shipper, whereby paragraph 2 shall apply mutatis mutandis.
 GLS may charge the Shipper the costs for a second delivery.

-The Shipper is obliged to compensate GLS for all losses it incurs, if the Shipper does not fulfil the obligations arising from the agreement with GLS and the applicable conditions to which he is subject.
+The Shipper is obliged to compensate GLS for all losses it may suffer if the Shipper fails to comply with its obligations under the agreement with GLS or with the terms and conditions applicable to that agreement.

-The Shipper is responsible for the Consignment and the contents thereof, which he makes available to GLS in the context of the agreement.
-The Shipper is liable for all losses GLS incurs as a result of the Consignment’s own defect, including the nature of the material and/or loss caused by the Consignment’s protruding parts.
+The Shipper is responsible for the Consignment and its contents which it supplies to GLS in the context of the agreement.
+The Shipper is liable for all losses GLS suffered as a consequence of an inherent defect in the Consignment, including the nature of the material and/or loss caused by any protruding parts of the Consignment.

-The Shipper is liable for payment of and the costs arising from the failure to pay promptly or to pay at all import duties, excise duties, Dutch VAT and other levies.
-The Shipper is obliged to compensate GLS for the loss it incurs as a result of the failure to release documents promptly.
+The Shipper is liable to pay any costs that may result from a failure to pay import duties, excise duties, Dutch VAT or other levies, or a failure to pay them in a timely manner.
+The Shipper is required to compensate GLS for any loss it may suffer due to a failure to rectify documents in a timely manner.

-The Shipper indemnifies GLS against all third-party claims due to loss as referred to in paragraphs 1, 2 and 3.
+The Shipper hereby indemnifies GLS in respect of all third-party claims for loss as referred to in paragraphs 1, 2 and 3.